jverweijL/auto-translator/README.md

 1. Add a tag 'autotranslate' to your webcontent item and it will translate the title from en_US to each enabled language

 2. Use it realtime (need to add some caching) in webcontent templates

+**WARNING**: Before you can use the following snippet make sure the "serviceLocator" is not under your freemarker restricted values.
+To check that go to Control panel >> System settings >> template engine and under "free marker engine" , remove the "serviceLocator" from restricted values.

 ```
 <#if locale.getLanguage() == "en" >